Combining Quasiparticle Self-Consistent $GW$ and Machine-Learned DFT+$U$ to Assess Half-Metallicity in Co- and Ni-Based Heuslers: Methods

 Structural relaxation was performed with PBE using the conjugated gradients algorithm.
 The ionic relaxation was terminated when the change in total energy between two successive ionic steps fell below $10^{-5}$ eV.
 The resulting equilibrium lattice constants of all Heusler compounds studied here are listed in Table~\ref{tab:table1}.

-The QPGW \cite{shishkin2007accurate,shishkin2007self} calculations were performed self-consistently with HSE used as the starting point.
+The QP$GW$ \cite{shishkin2007accurate,shishkin2007self} calculations were performed self-consistently with HSE used as the starting point.
 Based on convergence tests provided in the SI, seven self-consistent $GW$ steps were performed.
-The total number of bands was set to 94 or 96, depending on the parallelization setup, corresponding to approximately twice the number of occupied bands for all six materials.
+The total number of bands was set to 94 or 96, depending on the parallelization setup, approximately twice as large as the number of occupied bands for all six materials.
 The number of bands for which the self-energy shift was calculated was set to 78.
 The number of imaginary frequency and imaginary time grid points was set to 140.
-QPGW band structures were calculated via Wannier interpolation using the \texttt{Wannier90} code \cite{pizzi2020wannier90}.
+QP$GW$ band structures were calculated via Wannier interpolation using the \texttt{Wannier90} code \cite{pizzi2020wannier90}.

 The on-site magnetic moments were obtained by decomposing the Kohn-Sham orbitals onto the PAW projectors.
 The spin polarization percentage at the Fermi level was calculated as $\mathrm{SP}\% = 100\,P(E_f)$, where $P(E_f)$ is given by: